-- For assets carried at amortised cost, impairment is based on the difference between the carrying value and the estimated cash flows discounted at the original effective interest method. - For assets carried at fair value, impairment is the difference between the cost and the fair value. - For assets carried at cost, impairment is based on the difference between the carrying value and the present value of future cash flows discounted at the current market rate of return from a similar financial asset.
+- For assets carried at amortised cost, impairment is based on the difference between the carrying value and the estimated cash flows discounted at the original effective interest method. - For assets carried at cost, impairment is based on the difference between the carrying value and the present value of future cash flows discounted at the current market rate of return from a similar financial asset.

-Impairment is recognised in the income statement if in a subsequent period, the amount of the impairment loss decreases, the carrying value of the asset is increased to its recoverable amount.
-The amount of the reversal is recognised in the income statement, except for equity instruments classified as available for sale investments for which the reversal is recognised in equity.
+Impairment is recognised in the income statement.
+If in a subsequent period, the amount of the impairment loss decreases, the carrying value of the asset is increased to its recoverable amount.
+The amount of the reversal is recognised in the income statement.